 Luxury (US$80 and up)

-- Terra Biohotel – The king suite at Terra Biohotel is a sight to behold in Laureles!
+- Terra Biohotel – the king suite at Terra Biohotel is a sight to behold in Laureles!
 Furnished in a stylish, modern motif, the room is incredibly spacious and has its own personal balcony with stunning views across the city.
-As if that wasn’t enough, there is a motorized spa bath inside the room!
-Plus, this accommodation offers easy access to all the interesting attractions in this area!
+Plus, there is a motorized spa bath inside the room!

-- Hotel Casa Laureles – The perfect way to pass a Medellin afternoon/evening in Laureles is to sip a few drinks on a streetside patio and watch the world go by.
+- Hotel Casa Laureles – the perfect way to pass a Medellin evening in Laureles is to sip a few drinks on a streetside patio and watch the world go by.
 Well, you can do that here!
-The hotel also has a business center, on-site restaurant and 24-hour reception.
-The comfortable rooms are spacious and well-appointed.
-Such a great hotel, close to plenty of restaurants and cool attractions!
+The hotel also has a business center, on-site restaurant, and 24-hour reception.

 Budget (up to US$40)